AI harness engineering

 Pass/fail checks, no wiggle room

 Validates every file, skill, and hook the agent needs.
 Either it's installed or it isn't.
-Three scopes: goat-flow setup, per-agent configuration, and harness completeness across the five concerns.
+Scores each agent's harness completeness across the five concerns.

 02 / Skills